Rhythm in Baroque Keyboard Performance Practice:

 The Philosophical Basis for this Approach

 Some of the guidelines given here are the exact opposite of what most musicians are taught.
-This is because so-called "musical interpretation" is often given more importance than an unambiguous performance of what is given in the score.
+This is because interpretive choices are often given more importance than an unambiguous performance of what is given in the score.
 Because of fundamental principles of how musical accent, weight, and importance are perceived, the guidelines in this text will tend to remove all rhythmic ambiguity from music where the composer intended no rhythmic ambiguity.
-A natural "musicality" comes from unmistakeable metric definition, and many matters of interpretation become much more natural once the music itself is made lucid.
+A natural "musicality" comes from unmistakable metric definition, and many matters of interpretation become much more natural once the music itself is made lucid.
 Thus, this is not a guide to interpretation, but rather a guide to correct execution of rhythm.
 For resources on interpretation, see the Guide to Listening and Interpretation.

 The Stylistic Component of Rhythmic Performance Practice